Sparse Autoencoders Reveal Interpretable and Steerable Features in VLA Models: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) models have emerged as a promising approach for general-purpose robot manipulation.
-However, their generalization is inconsistent: while these models can perform impressively in some settings, fine-tuned variants often fail on novel objects, scenes, and instructions.
-We apply mechanistic interpretability techniques to better understand the inner workings of VLA models.
-To probe internal representations, we train Sparse Autoencoders (SAEs) on hidden layer activations of the VLA.
-SAEs learn a sparse dictionary whose features act as a compact, interpretable basis for the model’s computation.
-We find that the large majority of extracted SAE features correspond to memorized sequences from specific training demonstrations.
-However, some features correspond to interpretable, general, and steerable motion primitives and semantic properties, offering a promising glimpse toward VLA generalizability.
-We propose a metric to categorize features according to whether they represent generalizable transferable primitives or episode-specific memorization.
-We validate these findings through steering experiments on the LIBERO benchmark.
-We show that individual SAE features causally influence robot behavior.
-Steering general features induces behaviors consistent with their semantic meaning and can be applied across tasks and scenes.
-This work provides the first mechanistic evidence that VLAs can learn generalizable features across tasks and scenes.
-We observe that supervised fine-tuning on small robotics datasets disproportionately amplifies memorization.
-In contrast, training on larger, more diverse datasets (e.g., DROID) or using knowledge insulation promotes more general features.
-To facilitate future research in VLA mechanistic interpretability, we provide an open-source codebase and user-friendly interface for activation collection, SAE training, and feature steering.
-Our project page is located at \href{http://drvla.github.io}{drvla.github.io}.
+However, little research has mechanistically explored when and why they generalize across objects, scenes, and instructions.
+To probe internal representations, we train Sparse Autoencoders (SAEs) on the VLA's hidden-layer activations.
+SAEs learn sparse dictionaries over model activations, often revealing features that correspond to interpretable directions in the model’s representation space.
+We identify SAE features corresponding to motion primitives and semantic concepts, including features that are general across episodes and causally steerable.
+We propose a metric to categorize features as general transferable primitives or episode-specific memorizations, offering a promising glimpse towards VLA generalization.
+We validate these findings through steering experiments on both the LIBERO simulation benchmark and on real-world DROID hardware.
+We find that amplifying general and semantic features induces behaviors consistent with their meanings, whereas ablating them destroys model performance.
+Furthermore, we demonstrate steering as a way to control behavior in unpromptable directions.
+Together, these results provide mechanistic evidence that VLAs can learn reusable internal features linking perception, language, and action across tasks and scenes.
+Our project page is located at \href{https://drvla.github.io/}{https://drvla.github.io}.

 \keywords{Vision-Language-Action Models, Sparse Autoencoders, Mechanistic Interpretability, Robot Learning}